 Back in the room later in the night after a late dinner, I set up the tripod in our balcony and attempted a time-laspsed shot of the starry night sky.
 Since Hallstatt is relatively dark in the night with no ambient light from the ground to pollute the picture, I supposed it was a good time to try taking star trails.

 The result simply blew me over.
 My naked eye could see some stars in the dark sky, but not so much as captured in the shot.
 Goes to show that there are so many things our eyes do see, but actually cannot quite resolve.
-I went to sleep early that night, very contented with new photography knowledge I acquired on the trip.
+I went to sleep early that night, very contented with new photography knowledge I acquired on this trip.

 We woke up early the next morning, hoping the catch the sunrise that didn’t happen the previous morning because it was too cloudy.
 For some reason or another, we couldn’t catch the sunrise again.
 From the balcony in our room, I took a parting shot of Hallstatt to the north when the ferry was docked.
 And then we departed early in order to catch the train that would bring us to Innsbruck with just one change at Attnang-Puchheim, instead of two changes.
-We arranged for check-out from the hotel the night before, settling the bills.
+We arranged for check-out from the hotel the night before, settling the bill.
 Upon hearing that we would be leaving without breakfast, the hotel staff very kindly told us he would instruct the kitchen to prepare some food for us.
 Aww… that was really nice of them.
 If we ever do visit Hallstatt again, I will for certain opt to stay in Seehotel Gruner Baum once more.

 The ferry arrived at the dock before the train arrived at the train station.
 Remember the steep gravel slope I mentioned earlier?
 While it was working in our favour when we arrived, it was now working against us as we raced against time to get to the ticket machine.
 Alas, the queue was way too long: only the first or second in the queue managed to get their train tickets before the train arrived.
 Knowing that the train only stops at the station for several minutes, we were left with little choice but to board the train and buy the tickets from the train inspector directly.
 This is possible in Europe so do not miss your intended train if you did not have enough time to secure a ticket prior.